Maximiliam999/BattleShipsPy/README.md

 ## Bugs
 - My if statment on line 95 I put in the same value as when the rounds were defined and because it supposed to count down from 10 to 0 it didn't work until I switched it to 0.
+- forgot to add a "-" to hidden board on line 84

 ## Validator Testeing
 - PEP8